Cimpress/react-cimpress-comment/README.md

     npm run storybook

+will run both the mockserver and the storybook UI.

 During and after development it is good to check or update [BackstopJS](https://github.com/garris/BackstopJS) data.
 Using the right commands, like

     backstop test

+to perform the generation of the test screenshots and their diffs to references and

     backstop approve

+to promote images to references if the breaking changes are intended.

-Make sure you have backstop installed `npm install -g backstopjs`
+Make sure you have backstop installed `npm install -g backstopjs` or use the one in `node_modules`.